arnaudvericel/endgame_Cpp/README.md

 ---

-The code requires 2 .in files : disc.in and dust.in.
+The code requires 2 input files : a "disc.in" and a "dust.in" (names are not important, only their content are).

-- disc.in states the disc properties and the physics involved
+- the disc infile states the disc properties and the physics involved.
-- dust.in specifies the number of grains you want to simulate as well as their initial radii, sizes and intrinsic densities.
+- the dust infile specifies the number of grains that need to be simulated as well as their initial radii, sizes and intrinsic densities.

 ---

-The output is of the form of files such as "px.dat" where x is the dust grain number formatted at 3 digits.
+The output consists of a file "px.dat" per particle, where x is the dust grain number formatted at 3 digits.
-There is one output per grain throughout the simulation.
+Each file contains the evolution of the particle's properties across the simulatio (e.g. radii, size, density, etc).

 ---

 ## Installation:

-To make the executable "endgame", set your SYSTEM compiler and type:
+To make the executable "endgame", make sure you have the g++ compiler and type:

 ```
 make
 ```

 For those who have time to waste, Thanos can also make some comments throughout the execution of the code.
-To allow Thanos to monologue sometimes, compile the code with `THANOS=yes`.
+To allow Thanos to monologue, sometimes, compile the code with `THANOS=yes`.

-## Quick get started:
+---

+## Your first endgame simulation:

+To execute endgame, the user needs to provide 2 command line arguments in the order specified below :

+* the name of the disc input file.
+* the name of the dust input file.

 To launch your first endgame simulation, go to the `build/` directory and type:

 ```
-./endgame
+./endgame disc_example.in dust_example.in
 ```

-which is going to launch the code with the example input files (dust.in and disc.in) of that directory.
+which is going to launch the code with the example input files of that directory.

+---

 ## Command line output examples: